 IMPERSONATE

-is not allowed as long as the current transaction has open write locks.
-In this case, you have to execute eitherCOMMIT
+is not allowed if the current transaction has open write locks.
+In this case, you must execute eitherCOMMIT

 orROLLBACK

-There is no statement for withdrawing an impersonation.
-To revert to the user that initiated the session, the user has to impersonate again.
-See the examples below.
+.- There is no statement for withdrawing an impersonation.
+To revert to the user that initiated the session, the user must impersonate again as the original user.
+See also Examples.

 Examples

---Now Jeff is acting as a DBA and can perform DBA tasks.
-When he is done, he can go back to his regular user
+-- USER_1 is now acting as a DBA and can perform DBA tasks.

--- Now queries are run with the permissions of the user, not the technical user.
+-- Queries are now run with the permissions of the local user.